Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

     java -jar selenium-server.jar

-Most people like to have a more simplified setup, which can be made by creating an executable batch file (.bat on Windows and .sh on Linux) with that command written above.
+Most people like to have a more simplified setup, which can be made by creating an executable file (.bat on Windows and .sh on Linux) containing the command above.
 This way, you can make a shortcut to that executable file in your desktop and just double-click on it anytime you want to wake up the server to start your tests.

-.. note:: For the server to run you'll need Java installed on your computer and properly setup on the PATH variable to run it from the console.
+.. note:: For the server, to run you'll need Java installed on your computer and properly set up on the PATH variable to run it from the console.
    You can check that you have Java correctly installed by running the following on a console::

        java -version

-   If you get a version number, your setup ready to start using Selenium-RC.
+   If you get a version number (which needs to be 1.5 or later), you're ready to start using Selenium-RC.

 .. _`downloads page`: http://seleniumhq.org/download/
 .. _`NUnit`: http://www.nunit.org/index.php?p=download

-Java client driver configuration
+Java Client Driver Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * Download Selenium-RC from the SeleniumHQ `downloads page`_
 * Extract the file *selenium-java-client-driver.jar*
-* Open your desired java IDE (Eclipse, NetBeans, IntelliJ, Netweaver, etc.)
+* Open your desired Java IDE (Eclipse, NetBeans, IntelliJ, Netweaver, etc.)
 * Create a new project
 * Add the selenium-java-client-driver.jar files to your project as references.
 * Add to your project classpath the file *selenium-java-client-driver.jar*
 * From Selenium-IDE, export a script to a Java file and include it in your Java
   project, or write your Selenium test in Java using the selenium-java-client API.
-* Run Selenium server from console
+* Run Selenium server from the console
-* Execute your test from the IDE
+* Execute your test from the Java IDE

-For specific details on java test project configuration see the Appendix sections
+For specific details on Java test project configuration, see the Appendix sections
 :ref:`Configuring Selenium-RC With Eclipse <configuring-selenium-RC-eclipse-reference>`
 and
 :ref:`Configuring Selenium-RC With Intellij <configuring-selenium-RC-Intellij-reference>`.

-Python client driver configuration
+Python Client Driver Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * Download Selenium-RC from the SeleniumHQ `downloads page`_
 * Extract the file *selenium.py*